-Health Insurance

-Legislators are offered the same health insurance benefits as state employees.
+Health Insurance Legislators are offered the same health insurance benefits as state employees.
 The following options are available in some or all areas of the state:

-- (1) The Quality Care Health Plan (QCHP), a fee-for-service indemnity plan administered by Aetna, available statewide. - (2) Four health maintenance organizations (HMOs) covering various areas of the state. - (3) Two open access plans (OAPs), available statewide.
+- (1) The Quality Care Health Plan (QCHP)-a Preferred Provider Organization (PPO) plan administered by Aetna that is available statewide. - (2) Four health maintenance organizations (HMOs) covering various areas of the state. - (3) Three open access plans (OAPs), available statewide. - (4) The Consumer Driven Health Plan (CDHP), a high-deductible plan available statewide.

-All plans are funded mostly by the state, but require monthly "health care contributions" that are deducted from members' pay.
-Dependent coverage, also subsidized by the state, is available for additional monthly deductions.
+All plans are funded mostly by the state, but require monthly "health care contributions" that are deducted from members' pay, based on their monthly salaries.
+Dependent coverage is available for additional monthly deductions.
 Contributions deducted from pay are tax-exempt for the member, and for the dependent if the dependent is eligible as a tax dependent under the Internal Revenue Code.
 Contributions are higher for QCHP than for the other plans.

-Quality Care Health Plan

-Under QCHP, plan participants can choose any physician or hospital.
-The plan covers a comprehensive range of benefits; but care from a QCHP network provider generally has lower out-of-pocket costs.
+Quality Care Health Plan Under QCHP, plan participants can choose any physician or hospital.
+The plan covers a comprehensive range of benefits; but out-of-pocket costs are generally lower for care from a QCHP network provider than from an out-ofnetwork provider.
 Notification to the plan administrator (Aetna) for some medical services is required to avoid financial penalties, or even lack of coverage of a service.
 QCHP uses Magellan Health Services for behavioral health benefits, and CVS Caremark for pharmacy benefits.
-Each participant has an annual \$125 prescription deductible.
-Details on QCHP benefits are on pages 35-40 of the State Employee Benefits Handbook, or page 7 of the FY 2020 Benefit Choice booklet.
+Each participant has an annual \$175 prescription deductible.
+Details on QCHP benefits are on page 35 of the State Employee Benefits Handbook, or page 6 of the FY 2023 Benefit Choice booklet.

-Health Maintenance Organizations
+Health Maintenance

+Maintenance

+Organizations

 HMOs are managed-care plans that also provide a comprehensive range of benefits.
 Members must select a primary care physician (PCP) from a network of participating family practice, general practice, internal medicine, pediatric, or OB/GYN physicians.
 The PCP directs all medical services, and makes referrals for specialists and hospitalization.
 If care is coordinated through the PCP, only a copayment is required.
 There are no annual plan deductibles for medical services.
-Each participant has an annual \$100 prescription deductible.
+Each participant has an annual \$150 prescription deductible.
 Some HMOs provide other coverage.
-Minimum levels of HMO coverage provided by all plans are described in the FY 2020 Benefit Choice booklet on page 5.
+Minimum levels of HMO coverage provided by all plans are described in the FY 2023 Benefit Choice booklet on page 4.